- Cascara Sagrada

 Cascara sagrada is a species of buckthorn plant native to North America.
 The bark of the plant has been used to relieve constipation.
 The major constituents are cascarosides that stimulate the large intestine and produce a laxative effect.

-Cascarosides, the major constituents, stimulate the large intestine and produce a well-documented laxative effect (1) (3).
+Cascarosides, the major constituents, stimulate the large intestine and produce a well-documented laxative effect.
 Cascarosides increase intestinal motility and lead to propulsive contractions.
 This results in an increased water and electrolyte content in the lumen, which further facilitates bowel passage.
 The other constituent emodin has direct excitatory effect on circular smooth muscle cells in the large intestine (9).

-Cascara’s anticancer activities may arise from its emodin and aloe-emodin content.
-In vitro studies show that aloe-emodin induces p53 and p21 expression resulting in cell cycle arrest in the G1 phase (8).
+The emodin and aloe-emodin in cascara also demonstrate anticancer properties.
+In vitro studies show that aloe-emodin induces expression of p53 and p21 resulting in cell cycle arrest in the G1 phase (8).
 However, more studies are needed to confirm this effect.
 Studies on the carcinogenic effects of cascara have produced conflicting results (4) (5) (6) (10).